aantron/bisect_ppx/tests/README.md

 `Unix.system`).
 Various helpers in `Test_helpers` simplify running common commands such as `ocamlc` and `diff`.

-Even though OUnit2 supports parallel execution of tests, the `bisect_ppx` tests are run sequentially.
+Even though OUnit2 supports parallel execution of tests, the Bisect_ppx tests are run sequentially.
 It should be obvious that the `_scratch/` subdirectory is not multithreading- or multiprocessing-safe.